 If you don’t hear from yourself that just things are also beneficial, don’t have pistis in someone else saying it (allôi ge legonti mê pisteusês).
 (Plato, Alcibiades I 114e; cf. Cratylus 400e and others).

 Grammatically these look very like the example of Arion trusting the Corinthians: pisteueô with a dative object.
 In these instances, however, the object is modified with a participle: legonti, ‘speaking’.
-The effect is to specify that the pistis is lacked in someone in a particular role or context: qua speaker or informant.
+The effect is to specify that the pistis is had or lacked in someone in a particular role or context: qua speaker or informant.

 How should we translate these last two passages?
 “The Greeks did not trust them” and “Don’t trust them when they are speaking” work well.
 But it is equally idiomatic to translate “The Greeks did not believe them,” “Don’t believe them.”
 Why should this be?
 Because, very plausibly, to trust someone in their role of informant just is what we call believing them: being guided by their testimony, accepting their word.
 Hence the use in English of “Trust me” to mean “Believe me” – as in “Trust me, the answer is 42.”
 As Anscombe puts it, believing someone is “trusting them for the truth” (1979, 151).